googleapis/cloud-debug-nodejs/README.md

 // Require and start in the startup of your application: var debug = require('@google-cloud/debug')();
 debug.startAgent();
-// No config necessary if your code is running on Google Cloud Platform.
+// No auth necessary if your code is running on Google Cloud Platform.

 // ... or, if you are running elsewhere, you can manually provide credentials: var debug = require('@google-cloud/debug')({